 This Ain’t No Ordinary Tangerine

-Tangerine converts documents created in Adobe InDesign to a mobile-optimized, searchable and interactive website.
+This open source software product helps cities, counties and planning agencies easily and cost-effectively convert complex and long print documents into searchable and interactive websites.
+It’s based on a technology developed for a City of Los Angeles web-based publishing effort.
+And the City has decided to make the underlying technology available as open source software.
+Tangerine converts documents to a mobile-optimized, searchable and interactive website.
 With Tangerine, planning agencies and departments get both an elegant printed planning document and a sophisticated yet easy-to-use interactive website.

 And why the name Tangerine?
 According to Urban Insight founder and CEO, Chris Steins, “A tangerine packs a lot of deliciousness into a small package.
 And who doesn’t like a tangerine?”